-Organisational change is essential for businesses to stay competitive, efficient, and adaptable in an evolving landscape.
+Organisational change is essential for businesses to remain competitive, efficient, and adaptable.
 It drives innovation, enhances productivity, improves customer satisfaction, and creates new opportunities for growth and career advancement.
 By embracing change, companies can navigate industry shifts, technological advancements, and global challenges while maintaining stability and long-term success.
-However, transitions also bring cybersecurity risks, as cybercriminals exploit vulnerabilities and employee distractions.
-Staying proactive and vigilant ensures that change remains a force for progress, not a point of weakness.
+However, transitions also bring cybersecurity risks, as cybercriminals exploit vulnerabilities.
+Staying proactive and vigilant ensures that change remains a force for progress, rather than a point of weakness.

 - System vulnerabilities: Implementing new technologies, integrating third-party vendors, or restructuring IT systems can create security gaps.
 If these vulnerabilities go unnoticed, they become prime targets for cyberattacks.

 - Insider threats: Employee transitions into new roles or departments can lead to insider threats.
 Some individuals may act maliciously or negligently, posing risks if their access to company systems isn’t properly monitored.
-It’s important for employees to flag any unusual activities with Cybersecurity or management.
+It’s essential for employees to flag any unusual activities to IT or management.

-- Overlooked security measures: During transitions, IT teams may be stretched thin with managing new implementations and system migrations, which can result in missed security updates, overlooked access controls, and vulnerabilities that cybercriminals exploit.
+- Overlooked security measures: During transitions, IT teams may be stretched thin managing new implementations and system migrations, leading to missed security updates, overlooked access controls, and vulnerabilities that cybercriminals can exploit.

 Cybersecurity checklist: Staying vigilant during organisational change

-As we’ve seen, cybercriminals take advantage of uncertainty, system transitions, and employee distractions to exploit vulnerabilities.
-Every employee and manager play a crucial role in maintaining cybersecurity and protecting both customer and employee data.
-Follow this checklist to keep your business, customers, and colleagues secure:
+Every employee and manager plays a crucial role in maintaining cybersecurity and safeguarding both customer and employee data.
+Follow this checklist to protect your business, customers, and employees:

 - Be cautious of unusual emails and requests

-- Always verify unexpected emails requesting urgent action, especially those from executives or management.
+- Verify unexpected emails that request urgent action, especially those from executives or management.

-- Look out for slight variations in email addresses that could indicate phishing attempts.
+- Check for slight variations in email addresses, as they may indicate phishing attempts.

-- Avoid acting on pressure tactics that demand immediate responses or confidential information.
+- Be wary of pressure tactics demanding immediate responses or confidential information.

 - Double-check links and attachments before clicking